Can your teen daughter's trio friendship work?

 Understanding how these dynamics work can help you support your teen through the ups and downs of three-person friendships.

-Can trio friendships be tricky?
+Are trio friendships always tricky?

-Yes, trio friendships can sometimes be more complicated than they first appear.
 Even strong friendships can feel unstable when there are three people involved, as it can be a bit of a balancing act.

 It’s common for small changes in behaviour or closeness to feel much bigger in a trio setting.
-Someone can unintentionally feel left out, even when no one means to exclude them.

 It’s also quite common for two friends to become slightly closer, leaving the third feeling distant.